Taro-IT/docs/docs/plantillas/PL02-plantilla-para-guias.md

-# PL02 - Plantilla para Guías
+# PL02 - Plantilla para guías

 ```markdown
 # G[# de guía] - Guía <título de la guía>